 Jungfraujoch is the highest Railway station in Europe

 This is probably something you knew as this name is all over the internet and the PR department of the Jungfrau-region makes sure it is plastered around everywhere.
-But it is true, the Jungfraujoch is with 3.454m the highest train station in Europe.
+But it is true, the Jungfraujoch station at 3.454m, is the highest train station in Europe.
 Closely followed by the Gornergrat railway station with views of the Matterhorn in Zermatt Switzerland and the Zugspitze in Germany.

 But the Jungfraujoch train station is just 8th on the list of highest railway stations in the world.
 Not even close to the 5.068m (16.627ft) of Tanggula on the Tibetan Railway, which I actually also visited!